shreyas-malhotra/esp8266_basic_wifi_enum/README.md

 # Basic WiFi Enum

 **Basic WiFi Enum** is a lightweight tool for scanning and enumerating nearby WiFi networks using an ESP8266/ESP32 module.
-It provides detailed information about each detected network, including SSID, BSSID, RSSI, channel, and encryption type.
+It provides detailed information about each detected network.
 The results are displayed on the serial monitor.

 ## Features